JustinHall15/smart-store-justin/README.md

 Here are the interactive visuals created
 ![salechart1](image-3.png)
 ![salechart2](image-4.png)
-## Transfomration and Visualization
+## Transformation and Visualization
 Added a campaign table.
 Cubed in python with pandas and created one chart and then switched to PowerBI.
 Heres the power query code for transforming my sales table.
+### Goal
+Analyze marketing Campaign effectiveness
+### Data Source
+sale table: campaign_id, sale_amount, sale_date
+campaign table: campaign_id, campaign_name, sart_date, end_date
+product table: category
+### Tools
+I started with python, but decided I wanted more experience with PowerBI.
+It is not as intuitive as I thought it would be.
+It seems to still need some comfort features added.
+I did learn how to use the power query coding.
+### Logic
+The dimensions I used were campaign_id, date, and product category with the values being sale_amout count and sum, and sale_amount per campaign day and transaction count per campaign day.
 ```shell
 let
     Source = Odbc.DataSource("dsn=SmartSalesDSN", [HierarchicalNavigation=true]),